 Then take them out just before you are ready to form the chicken mixture around them.

-You can also make both chicken and lamb kebab mixtures a few days ahead of cooking.
+You can also make the kebab meat mixtures a few days ahead of cooking.

 Can I use other meats?

 Yes!
 I made mine with lamb and chicken but idea works the same with other kebab meat mixtures.